 - Authentication type: Key pair

 - Private key file: <Private key filepath (See above)>

 - Passphrase: The passphrase to your key, if you set one

-ssh <server URL>
+ssh <resource URL>

-If your key is not added to your ssh agent (or no ssh agent is running), the key can be manually specified:
+If your key is not added to your SSH agent (or no SSH agent is running), the key can be manually specified:

-ssh -i path/to/key <server URL>
+ssh -i path/to/key <resource URL>